mawax/InfoBridge.SuperLinq/README.md

+This project is archived and no longer maintained.

 # Query provider for SuperOffice CRM (SuperLinq)
 SuperLinq is a (linq) query provider for [SuperOffice CRM](http://www.superoffice.com).
 The goal of the library is to make querying with the NetServer Web Services a lot easier, more straightforward and with less code.